socialincome-san/public/website/README.md

 the keys used in the code with the ones available in the translations jsons.

 For the website, we will split the translation files into chunks (e.g. one per page or component).
-This allows to avoid pushing too unused data to the client.
+This allows to avoid pushing unused data to the client.
 The [next-i18next Readme](https://github.com/i18next/next-i18next#3-project-setup) explains all the details.

 In a nutshell, adding translations to a page involves 3 steps: